Rhiannon-Udall/cbcflow/docs/usage-for-scripting.rst

     metadata.write_to_library()

-If the library is a git repository (and our example implicitly is - this is flagged when making the MetaData object, and is default True), then writing to it will also automatically commit the changes and push them to the origin gitlab repository.
+If the library is a git repository (and our example implicitly is - this is flagged when making the MetaData object, and is default True), then writing to it will also automatically commit the changes.
-For this reason, it strongly behooves the average user to interact with forks of libraries, rather than the libraries themselves.